Top-Models/TOMMY/docs/source/wiki-dev/Generating-Mac-Installer.md

-# Generating a Disk Image for macOS
+# Generating a Disk Image for MacOS

 ## Prerequisites